-Speaking of the some who say and some who say not, I’ve made myself crazy again with the books and had to once again, put the books down, put my hands up, and slowly back away from them.
-It’s like an addiction, I keep going back expecting a different result but I keep leaving each book more confused and anxious than before.
-My poor cuticles are a bloody mess.
+Speaking of the “some who say and some who say not,” I’ve made myself crazy again with the parenting books and had to, once again, put the books down, put my hands up, and slowly back away from them.
+It’s like an addiction.
+I keep going back expecting a different result but I keep leaving each book more confused and anxious than before.
 They all make sense and they all contradict each other completely.
 Each one speaks to a different part of me too- intellectually I realize the need for space and independence and routine but then my emotional side takes over and I can’t bear to be apart from you even for a second.
-The funny thing is that you are fine sleeping in your bassinet by yourself, you don’t seem to necessarily want me to wear you all day, and you look like you love laying in your play pen just watching the sky and talking to the wind.
+The funny thing is that you are fine sleeping in your bassinet by yourself, you don’t seem to necessarily want me to wear you all day, and you look like you love laying in your playpen just watching the sky and talking to the wind.
 I don’t have to co-sleep, carry you everywhere, or entertain you all the time.
 That was what we wanted!
-Yet I have this intense internal struggle going on daily- between wanting to encourage all these amazing independent characteristics about you and start a routine and on the flips side super paranoid and terrified that you won’t feel bonded to me or attached for some unforeseen reason.
+Yet I have this intense internal struggle going on daily- between wanting to encourage all these amazing independent characteristics about you and start a routine and on the flip side super paranoid and terrified that you won’t feel bonded to me or attached for some unforeseen reason.
 And I know where that comes from- my own stories about my early childhood and not bonding with my own mother and knowing only too well what that did to me.

 So I keep going back to this idea I have about Intuitive Parenting, about really becoming a Mindful Momma who doesn’t raise her child based on some dogma, theory, or book.
 But who is super present to what is and responds with an arsenal of information and a mountain full of heart.
-I know I said it before and I don’t know why I forget, but you will and do teach and tell me everything I need to know about you, if I am willing to listen.
-If I am willing to set aside my idea of what your directions should look and sound like and actually accept that they are here, right in front of me, in your deep soulful eyes.
+I know I said it before and I don’t know why I forget, but you will teach me everything I need to know about you if I am willing to listen.
+If I am willing to set aside my idea of what you should look and sound like and actually accept you as you are, right in front of me, in your deep soulful eyes.
 You talk to me all day, in a language I am just learning.
-My heart hurts when I feel I misunderstand you so please forgive me and be patient while I stumble along.
+My heart hurts when I misunderstand you so please forgive me and be patient while I stumble along.
 It’s only when I get scared and impatient that I think I need a book.
 Just like I used to think I needed a drink.
 When all I really need is you, and few long good pulls of deep fresh air.
 I need to drink you up.
 Your smell is intoxicating, I must admit.

-So I think I know what needs to happen for me now- I need my sea legs.
+So I think I know what needs to happen for me is- I need my sea legs.
 I need to find my authentic mothering wisdom.
-To dip into the river of responsiveness and presence- forget the puddle of trying to create a specific outcome based on an application of a theory in a book.
-Only through being here and now and totally open to whatever is it possible.
+To dip into the river of responsiveness and presence- forget the puddle of trying to create a specific outcome based on a theory in a book.
+Only through being here and now and totally open to whatever is possible can I do this.
 It’s terrifying to truly let go of the moorings and see what happens.
-Because I have a feeling, like our birth, it will turn out completely different and completely perfect and better than anything I could of imagined in my limited little brain, if I just let it.
+Because I have a feeling, like our birth, it will turn out completely different and completely perfect and better than anything I could have imagined in my limited little brain, if I just let it.
 Let it in.
 Crack the door, even just a tiny bit and it lets a ton of light through.

 Some baby milestones-You must love significant dates because two weeks exactly your umbilical cord came off.
 You and Papa woke me up with it.
 Such exciting news.
 This is it in my hand next to you sleeping in your pack-n-play outside.